TomArcher/technical-blog/content/posts/safe-distance-in-traffic/index.md

 **Sample Output:**

 The following output tells us the **minimum time gap needed to avoid a collision** under each condition (Dry, Wet, Icy) at those speeds (30, 50, 70), given the model's assumptions.
-A quick read tells us that, even at moderate speeds, the difference is dramatic.
+These numbers tell us that, even at moderate speeds, the difference is dramatic.
 A three-second gap feels generous in dry weather but terrifyingly short when the road turns slick.

 ```yaml
 ✨ Dry pavement: